SWC Walk 67 : Salisbury to Amesbury via Stonehenge

-- After about 1.5km on this track in a beautiful open landscape Stonehenge appears magically on the horizon.
+- After about 1.5 km on this track in a beautiful open landscape, Stonehenge appears magically on the horizon.
 Here there are information boards about the area.
-Just beyond these you pass through a wooden farm gate where you have a choice: to get closer to Stonehenge and then the long route back to Amesbury or take a short cut to Amesbury.
+Just beyond these you go through a wooden farm gate where you have a choice: to get closer to Stonehenge and then the long route back to Amesbury or take a short cut to Amesbury (see [F2} below).

-F1) Getting closer to Stonehenge and then the long route back to Amesbury (6.7km 4.2m)
+F1) Getting closer to Stonehenge and then the long route back to Amesbury (6.6 km, 4.1 mi)

-- The recommended route to get closer to Stonehenge is to turn left (west) along a permissive path.
-In 400m you reach a T-junction where you turn right on a byway.
-In 600m you reach a very busy main road which you need to cross with great care (and patience!).
+- The recommended route to get closer to Stonehenge is to turn left (west) through a wooden kissing gate to continue along a permissive path.
+In 400m you walk through another wooden kissing gate to reach a T-junction where you turn right on a byway.
+In 600m you reach a very busy main road (the A303) which you need to cross with great care (and patience!).

 - After negotiating the main road you continue ahead along the wide byway where in 700m you cross the former access road to the Stonehenge site, now around 150m to your right.